 For employees with total remuneration and variable remuneration above specific thresholds, variable remuneration is generally paid in a combination of cash (bonus) and equity-based remuneration.
-In general, the portion paid in the form of an equity-based award increases as variable remuneration increases and, for Material Risk Takers, is set to ensure compliance with Principles 12(f) and 12(g) of the Remuneration Code.
+In general, the portion paid in the form of an equity-based award increases as variable remuneration increases and, for Material Risk Takers.
 The variable remuneration programme is flexible to allow the Firm to respond to changes in market conditions and to maintain its pay-for-performance approach.
-Variable remuneration is discretionary (even if paid consistently over a period of years). including cash and equity-based payments.
+Variable remuneration is discretionary (even if paid consistently over a period of years) and is subject to the following ratios: